f1337/f1337.github.io/seevee/index.md

 ### Oddball

-**Lead Engineer, Veterans Services Platform, va.gov**
+**Engineering Lead, Veterans Services Platform, va.gov**

 *June 2020 - present*

-I am the engineering lead for over 70 engineers, designers, product managers, and writers who make up the Veteran Services Platform.
-Together we build and maintain the tools and infrastructure which support the hundreds of folks building apps for va.gov, and over 9 million US veterans.
+I am the engineering lead for over 70 engineers, designers, product managers, and writers working on the Veteran Services Platform.
+Together we build and maintain tools and infrastructure which support the hundreds of folks building apps for va.gov, and over 9 million US veterans.

 ### LendingHome